Terence Stansbury: College career

-Stansbury, a graduate of Newark High School, played college basketball at Temple University.
+Stansbury, a graduate of Newark High School, played college basketball for the Temple Owls.
+As a junior, he averaged 24.6 points for the Owls and 18.6 points as a senior.
+Stansbury starred at Temple from 1980 to 1984, scoring a total of 1,811 points (15.7 points per game).

 Professional career

 Stansbury played three seasons (1984–1987) in the National Basketball Association (NBA), as a member of the Indiana Pacers and Seattle SuperSonics.
-He finished with 2,100 points in his career, and was a three-time participant in the NBA Slam Dunk Contest, where he won three straight third-place positions in a row, from 1985 to 1987, before leaving the NBA.
+He finished with 1,200 points in his career, and was a three-time participant in the NBA Slam Dunk Contest, where he won three straight third-place positions in a row, from 1985 to 1987, before leaving the NBA.

+He later spent six seasons at Levallois in France.
+Stansbury was granted French citizenship.
+In the 1992–93 season, he led the French ProA league in scoring (26.3 points per contest).

+Honors

+He was inducted into the Delaware Sports Hall of Fame in 2010.

 Personal life

-His daughter Tiffany, played in the WNBA.
+His daughter Tiffany Stansbury played in the WNBA.